 Similarly, you can use the Part or Part+Customer options to display an item’s sale history that includes invoice numbers.
 When you start the return process for a specific purchase, the original invoice number is also included.
 If you do not have the original invoice or invoice number, you can use this method to find and verify the purchase.

-When the return is complete, the receipt will display the original invoice number.
+When the return is complete, the receipt displays the original invoice number.

 If the customer is not in your database, follow one of these procedures: